Cash Flow From Operating Activities (CFO)

-Cash flow from operating activities (CFO) means the sufficient amount of cash generated from the regular operations of an enterprise to maintain its operational capabilities.
+Cash flow from operating activities (CFO) shows the amount of cash generated from the regular operations of an enterprise to maintain its operational capabilities.

-Operating activities are the transactions that enter into the calculation of net income, such as cash receipts from the sale of goods and services, cash receipts from interest and dividend income, and cash payments for inventory.
+Operating activities are the transactions that enter into the calculation of net income.
+Examples include cash receipts from the sale of goods and services, cash receipts from interest and dividend income, and cash payments for inventory.

-Operating activities is perhaps the key part of the cash flow statement because it shows whether, and to what extent, business concerns can generate cash from their operations it is these operating cash flows which must, in the end, pay of all cash outflows relating to other activities, i.e. paying loan interest, dividends and so on.
+Operating activities is perhaps the key part of the cash flow statement because it shows whether (and to what extent) a business can generate cash from its operations.

-Here are some examples of cash flows from operating activities to understand the basic concept.
+Some examples of cash flows from operating activities are shown below to help illustrate the basic concept:

-- Cash receipts from the sale of goods and the rendering of services
+- Cash receipts from the sale of goods and rendering of services

 - Cash payments to suppliers for goods and services